Mortgage Basics

 Table of contents

-• Porting your mortgage can help you avoid paying a discharge penalty for breaking your mortgage agreement.
+• Porting can help you avoid prepayment penalties associated with breaking your mortgage term.

 Best Mortgage Rates